C.J. Abrams Player Props: Nationals vs. Rays

 - Abrams hit .246 with 12 doubles, two triples, two home runs and five walks.

-- He hit a home run in two of 90 games last year, going deep in 0.7% of his plate appearances.
+- He hit a long ball in two of 90 games last year, going deep in 0.7% of his plate appearances.

-- Abrams picked up an RBI in 15 of 90 games last season, with multiple RBIs in five of them.
-He drove in three or more runs in one game.
+- In 16.7% of his 90 games a year ago, Abrams picked up an RBI (15 times).
+He also had five games with multiple RBIs (5.6%), and three or more RBIs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.